 That little piece of advice was all I needed to get started.
 After all, writing a book is a scary and intimidating goal.
 But writing a page a day?
 Anyone can do that.
 Heck, I figured on a good day I could probably write two or three.

-Building your own is exactly the same thing.
-While it may be intimidating to look at well-established brands and wonder how you’ll ever create such notoriety, it’s not nearly as difficult if you break down the intimidating whole into lots of little manageable bits.
+Building your own value is exactly the same thing.
+While it may be intimidating to look at well-established and wonder how you’ll ever create such notoriety, it’s not nearly as difficult if you break down the intimidating whole into lots of little manageable bits.

 Perhaps your boss won’t approve US$50,000 a month for an entire program.
 Well, you can still start building an active following on Twitter.
 Maybe you don’t have the budget for a comprehensive in- and out-bound telemarketing program.
 You can still walk down the hall and talk to your receptionists about how they answer the calls of people calling about your company.